Domestic Violence Law in MS

 (7) Reasonable discipline of a child, such as spanking, is not an offense under subsections (3) and (4) of this section.

-(8) A person convicted under subsection (4) or (5) of this section shall not be eligible for parole under the provisions of Section 47-7-3(1)(c) until he or she shall have served one (1) year of his or her sentence.
+(8) A person convicted under subsection (4) or (5) of this section shall not be eligible for parole under the provisions of Section 47-7-3(1)(c) until he shall have served one (1) year of his sentence.

 (9) For the purposes of this section: